srsholmes/snapshot-env/README.md

 ### Method B:

-Just run `snapshot-env' in the projects root directory and let the wizard take you through your steps.
+ Run `snapshot-env` in the projects root directory and let the wizard take you through your steps.
 You will have to do this every time if you do not have a snapshot.json file in the projects root directory.
 This can be useful for quick testing of prototypes.

 ![Usage without snapshot json](https://github.com/srsholmes/snapshot-env/blob/develop/usage.gif)